 Grain mostly higher and livestock mixed

-Beef was mixed and pork was lower on the Chicago Mercantile Exchange.
-April live cattle was off .62 cent at $1.2110 a pound; April feeder cattle rose .08 cent at 1.3910 a pound; while May lean hogs fell .55 cent at $.6745 a pound.
+Beef was lower and pork was higher on the Chicago Mercantile Exchange.
+April live cattle was off .45 cent at $1.24 a pound; May feeder cattle fell 1.85 cents at 1.4017 a pound; while May lean hogs rose .20 cent at $.6630 a pound.

 View Comments